 Carleton Varney's impressive roster of clients includes superstars from the worlds of entertainment, fashion and business.
 He is associated with the restoration and decoration of countless hotels and resorts in Europe, Asia, the Caribbean, and the United States.
-Among them: Dromoland and Ashford Castles, and Adare Manor in Ireland; The Westbury Hotel, London and Brussels; The Breakers and the Brazilian Court and the Colony Hotel (2014), Palm Beach (Florida); The Waldorf Towers, New York City; The Copley Plaza, Boston, (Massachusetts); The Grand Hotel, Mackinac Island (Michigan); The Greenbrier Hotel & Casino, White Sulphur Springs (West Virginia) and the Greenbrier West Village Resort (Japan); The Mount Washington Hotel, New Hampshire; The Stoneleigh Hotel, Dallas, Texas; Peter Island Resort Hotel, British Virgin Islands, and Villa Madeleine, St. Croix, U.S. Virgin Islands.
+Among them: Dromoland and Ashford Castles, and Adare Manor in Ireland; The Westbury Hotel, London and Brussels; The Breakers, the Brazilian Court and the Colony Hotel (2014), Palm Beach (Florida); The Waldorf Towers, New York City; The Copley Plaza, Boston, (Massachusetts); The Grand Hotel, Mackinac Island (Michigan); The Greenbrier Hotel & Casino, White Sulphur Springs (West Virginia) and the Greenbrier West Village Resort (Japan); The Mount Washington Hotel, New Hampshire; The Stoneleigh Hotel, Dallas, Texas; Peter Island Resort Hotel, British Virgin Islands, and Villa Madeleine, St. Croix, U.S. Virgin Islands.
 He decorated the Governor's Mansion in West Virginia and was involved in the decoration of the U.S Ambassador’s Residence in Tokyo, Japan.
 He restored and redecorated the Official Vice President's Residence in Washington D.C. and was the color consultant for the Carter Presidential Library and the consultant for several functions, parties and State Dinners for visiting dignitaries at the White House.
-Current projects include the decoration of a residence in Indian Wells, California, and a sprawling residence in San Antonio, Texas.
-In the planning stage are the interiors of the Greenbrier Presidential Express, to be launched in the near future, which will take passengers from Washington D.C. to the Greenbrier Resort in White Sulphur Springs, West Virginia.
-It will echo the magical interiors of its destination property, The Greenbrier.

 In addition to the decoration of numerous private residences, the company has also been associated with the decoration of cruise ship and private plane interiors.
 Carleton Varney was the curator of the former presidential yacht, the USS "Sequoia".
 In 2008 he also designed the Architectural Digest Green Room for the Academy Awards celebration at the Kodak Theatre, in Los Angeles.